Skip to main content

 3. Select Billing Export from the left-hand menu.

-4. On the Billing Export page, you'll see the Dataset name links for your three configured exports:
+4. On the Billing Export page, you'll see the Dataset name links for your configured exports.

 Step 2: Open Dataset and Manage Permissions